Update 2020-11-18: Registration has closed

 - Applied Swedish NLP, half-day afternoon workshop.
 No submissions – only participation.

-31 papers were accepted to the main conference, here is a list of them.
+30 papers were accepted to the main conference, they are listed in the programme.

 SLTC is proud to welcome the following invited speakers: